Board of Directors

 Jeff Elder, CHAIR

-As a vice president for J.G.
-Boswell Company, the nation’s largest agricultural producer, Jeff (Class 35) oversees the sales and marketing of the company’s primary crops, including pima cotton, tomato paste, safflower oil and cottonseed oil.
-He is the world’s largest marketer/exporter of extra-long staple cotton.
-He is in his 13th year with the company.
-Jeff has been involved with California agriculture for more than 30 years, mostly in cotton.
-He has been active in, and served on the boards for many agricultural organizations.
+Jeff has recently joined Oritain – a world leader in verifying the origin of products – as Managing Director, North America.
+Using forensic science and data analysis, Oritain analyse naturally-occurring chemical properties within products to trace them back to their true origin, from any point in the supply chain.
+Operating globally, they work with some of the world’s largest food, textile and pharmaceutical suppliers.
+Jeff joins Oritain after 21 years with J.G.
+Boswell Company, where he oversaw the sales and marketing of the company’s primary crops, and more than 40 years with California agriculture.
+He has been active in and served on the boards for many agricultural organizations.
 Jeff is past president of the Cotton Warehouse Association of America and immediate past chair of the Supima organization.
 Jeff attended Cal Poly, San Luis Obispo and continued to study through North Carolina State College of Textiles, the California Agri-Business Seminar, various trade events and seminars.

 James R. Maxwell, VICE CHAIR